 The KitchenAid Burr Grinder is visually stunning.
 The manufacturer created a sleek and streamlined exterior that mainly uses die-cast metal.
 They also made it more appealing by using glass hopper and a glass container (for the grinds).
 The machine weighs 12.1lbs (5.5kg) and measures 5.9 x 10 x 9.9’ (15 x 25.4 x 25.1cm), and a 7oz (198g) bean hopper.

-The KitchenAid grinder comes with 15 adjustable stepped settings, which makes it possible to brew anything from a very fine espresso grind to a coarse press pot coffee.
+The KitchenAid grinder comes with 15 step adjustable grind settings.
+With a wide variety of grind size, it’s possible to use to any brewing method, from a very fine espresso grind to a coarse press pot coffee.
 The machine also comes with a handheld scoop and burr cleaning brush, which makes your life a lot easier when you clean.

 Is The KitchenAid KCG0702ER Right For Me?

 If you’ve always been looking for a piece of stunning piece of equipment, one that’ll capture the attention of all your guests, you won’t go wrong with the KitchenAid Coffee Grinder.
 As I’ve said already, its sleek and beautiful.
 It comes in “contour silver”, “onyx black”, and “empire red”.
 If you’re going for the full blown WOW factor, going for the “empire” red one is the obvious choice.

 Appearance aside, the machine is very durable and performs well.
 The coffee grinder produces pretty decent and consistent results across all grind range.
 It’ll be able to handle anything you throw at it, whether it’s an espresso, drip filter, or French press.
 At this price range, it’s an excellent choice for all coffee lovers, especially beginners who don’t want to spend too much but still want to impress.